 In Kenya, NEPAD was institutionalized through a presidential executive order in 2002, making way for the establishment of the National Steering Committee (NSC) to lead Kenya’s involvement in the initiative.
 Today, this has evolved into the NEPAD Kenya Secretariat which was in 2003 established under the then Ministry of National Development now the Ministry of Devolution and Planning (MoDP).
+It is currently under the Ministry of National Treasury and Planning.

 The NEPAD Kenya Secretariat is tasked to: